vicramon/ember-tutorial/chapters/introduction.md

 ## Tutorial Requirements

-This tutorial is designed for developers with some basic knowledge of Javascript, CoffeeScript, and Ruby on Rails.
+This tutorial is designed for developers with basic knowledge of Javascript, CoffeeScript, and Ruby on Rails.
 You should have a Rails development environment setup on your computer if you want to follow along.

-## Why CoffeeScript
+## It's in CoffeeScript

-I decided to write this tutorial in CoffeeScript because I think it results in cleaner code, which I care deeply about.
+I wrote this tutorial in CoffeeScript because I use CoffeeScript when I write Ember.
+I think it results in cleaner code, which I care deeply about.
 If you're going to do full-time development with Ember then I feel like you are better off using CoffeeScript.

-Don't worry if you don't know it because it's fairly easy to learn.
-The [CoffeeScript website](http://coffeescript.org/) provides very good documentation.
-Also, [JS2Coffee.org](http://js2coffee.org/) can convert any CoffeeScript code to Javascript, and vice versa, which is great for experimentation.
+I'm not necessarily anti-javascript though, so if you'd like a Javascript version of this tutorial let me know.
+If I get enough demand for it I'll do it.
+I considered doing it regardless, but I just wanted to get this thing published.

-I am sure that there are people who disagree with me on this, and that's fine.
+As a heads up, [JS2Coffee.org](http://js2coffee.org/) can convert any CoffeeScript code to Javascript and vice versa.

 ## Testing

-While I am an ardent believer in TDD and don't ship code without tests, I'm not going to do testing in this tutorial for a couple of reasons.
+While I typically use TDD and don't ship code without tests, I'm not covering testing in this tutorial for a couple of reasons.

 First, there's a lot to learn here as is, and throwing testing into the mix would make this tutorial just that much more complicated.

-Second, you can write integration tests for Ember with Cucumber, and often times this is better than using Ember's built in testing helpers because you can test persistence.
-Additionally, Cucumber is extremely readable and pleasant to work in.
-However, we still need unit tests.
-I recommend looking at [Ember Qunit](https://github.com/rpflorence/ember-qunit) for that.
+Second, you can write integration tests for Ember with Cucumber (or Rspec), and this can be better than using Ember's built in testing helpers because you can test persistence.
+However, you still should write Ember unit tests.
+I recommend [Ember Qunit](https://github.com/rpflorence/ember-qunit) for that.
 There's also an [Ember guide on testing](http://emberjs.com/guides/testing/) that I recommend you read after this tutorial.

 If there's a lot of demand for help with testing then I can write another section on how to do it, just let me know.

 ## Questions & Mistakes